 You may be able to take advantage of incentive programs for hiring youth offered by the Government of Alberta.
 These programs may be specific to youth or they may be general programs that can support youth hiring:

-- the Workforce Attraction and Retention Partnerships (ARP) program to support employers efforts to attract and retain workers
+- The Workforce Partnerships program to support employers' efforts to attract and retain workers

 - Disability Related Employment Supports (DRES) to assist in employing Albertans with disabilities

-- Aboriginal training-to-employment programs to assist First Nations people in finding and keeping meaningful employment
+- Indigenous employment training programs to assist Indigenous people in finding and keeping meaningful employment

 The federal government also has youth employment programs available, including the following: